-- Where are resources being wasted?

-- Where do you encounter waste?

-- Do you see harmful practices causing climate change issues?

-- What bothers you the most?

-- What would you like to change if you could?
+- Where do you see an overuse of resources? • - Where do you encounter waste? • - Do you see harmful practices causing climate change issues? • - What bothers you the most? • - What would you like to change if you could? •

 Try to define your challenge in the form of a what-if question, like in the example below!